KiandaBPM/docs/content/docs/platform/rules/workflow/hide-or-disable.md

 9. When you are finished editing the dialog box, click on **OK** or click on **Close** at any time to exit the dialog box.

-10. If the rule is attached to field within a form, a notification will appear within the form design, for example the field **Management decision** as shown in the image below.
+10. If the rule is attached to a field within a form, a notification will appear within the form design, for example the field **Management decision** as shown in the image below.

     ![Rule on a form field](/images/rule-in-form-example.jpg)